 • Heavy Duty suede & 1000D textile uppers designed to last in even the harshest conditions.

-• PLUSfoam closed cell sock liner for comfort all day and beyond.
+• PLUSfoam closed cell sock liner for comfort all day and beyond

-• Molded Malieolus pad for extra protection when lying prone.
+• Molded Malieolus pad for extra protection when lying prone

-• Medial drainage ports for fast evacuation of water and faster drying time.
+• Medial drainage ports for fast evacuation of water and faster drying time

-• Molded outer sole designed for comfort, slip resistance and minimal weight.
+• Molded outer sole designed for comfort, slip resistance and minimal weight

 • Heavy lug design for superior traction

-• AR 670-1 compliant for hassle free wear on duty.
+• AR 670-1 compliant for hassle-free wear on duty

-• 8 inch upper for maximum protection and stability.
+• 8 inch upper for maximum protection and stability

 One of my first surprises came as soon as I pulled the boots from the box.
 UA claims they are a lightweight design, with an advertised weight of 17 ounces.
 I knew this but was still surprised (pleasantly so) at how light they actually are.
-While this is often a positive it did raise some concerns regarding how well they would stand up to long, hard wear.
+While this is often positive, it did raise some concerns regarding how well they would stand up to long, hard wear.
 More on this later.

 One of the first things I look for in boots with a sewn in tongue, done for added water protection, is potential rub points due to stitching.
 Because the tongue is attached along the length of the upper there is obviously more chance stitching will come in contact with the foot and cause discomfort during wear – something which can be a deal breaker when you wear your boots for an average of 10 or 12 hours at a time.
 Thankfully I did not find any such rub points along the tongue.
 Unfortunately, I did find this problem somewhere else in the boot – at the edge of the toe box lining.
-On closer inspection I found this to be the connection between the toe box, tongue and lining and that the stitching formed a rough surface on the inside of each boot.
+On closer inspection I found this to be the connection between the toe box, tongue, and lining, and that the stitching formed a rough surface on the inside of each boot.

 Each of these surprises concerned we when it came to long-term field testing.
 Here are my findings:

-• I was able to overcome the rough inside stitching of the toe box by wearing heavier socks until the stitching eventually wore down, softened and became less noticeable.
+• I was able to overcome the rough inside stitching of the toe box by wearing heavier socks until the stitching eventually wore down, softened up, and became less noticeable.

-• The textile uppers were indeed noisy during the break in period, which lasted much longer than I would have liked.
+• The textile uppers were indeed noisy during the break-in period, which lasted much longer than I would have liked.
 But, like the stitching, the uppers eventually softened with wear and the noise was gone.

 • Overall wear was excellent.
 No broken stitches, no signs of the suede or textile material breaking down or developing holes.
 Eyelets and drain ports, each a potential failure point, remained solid.